Pancake Bunny (BUNNY) Price Tops $0.0750 on Exchanges

-Pancake Bunny (BUNNY) traded 0.9% higher against the US dollar during the 24-hour period ending at 11:00 AM E.T. on September 28th.
-In the last week, Pancake Bunny has traded down 1.4% against the US dollar.
-One Pancake Bunny coin can now be bought for about $0.0750 or 0.00000386 BTC on cryptocurrency exchanges.
-Pancake Bunny has a market cap of $1.14 million and approximately $49,097.00 worth of Pancake Bunny was traded on exchanges in the last day.
+Pancake Bunny (BUNNY) traded 0.9% higher against the dollar during the 24-hour period ending at 10:00 AM Eastern on September 29th.
+Pancake Bunny has a total market cap of $1.14 million and $49,097.00 worth of Pancake Bunny was traded on exchanges in the last 24 hours.
+One Pancake Bunny coin can now be bought for $0.0750 or 0.00000396 BTC on popular exchanges.
+During the last week, Pancake Bunny has traded 1.4% lower against the dollar.

 - CryptoPlanes (CPAN) traded 15.6% higher against the dollar and now trades at $0.0010 or 0.00000005 BTC.